alexs2112/TerminalHero/README.md

   - ie. getting a creature's fire resistance should include the benefit from having high wisdom
 - Since creature turns are determined based on their abilities, we might not need to give them specific AIs anymore
 - Professions should give the creature starting equipment, rather than the creature factory doing it
+  - We could consider choosing a profession gives the abilities to the creature, rather than the creature listing off their abilities + professions abilities

 **Saving**
 - This is going to be a bit of an issue